awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 ### Create an Amazon ECS task definition<a name="aws-resource-ecs-taskdefinition--examples--Create_an_Amazon_ECS_task_definition"></a>

-The following example defines an Amazon ECS task definition that specifies EC2 and FARGATE as required compatibilities\.
+The following example defines an Amazon ECS task definition that specifies EC2 as required compatibilities\.

 #### JSON<a name="aws-resource-ecs-taskdefinition--examples--Create_an_Amazon_ECS_task_definition--json"></a>